Giant's Causeway, Portrush and Bush Valley Tramway

 Steam tram drivers and conductors

-An excellent study of Steam Tram No 3 with conductor and driver — photo undated, but probably taken in the late 1880s or 1890s.
-The driver is in railway footplate-like attire with cotton jacket and flat cap, whilst the conductor has a single-breasted jacket, waistcoat and soft-topped cap.
+An excellent study of Steam Tram No 3 ('Dunluce Castle') with a conductor and a driver — photo undated, but probably taken in the late 1880s or 1890s.
+The driver is in railway footplate-like attire with cotton jacket and flat cap, whilst the conductor has a single-breasted jacket, waistcoat and soft-topped peaked cap, more than likely self purchased.
 Photo courtesy of Jim Kilroy, tram archivist at the National Transport Museum (see link).

-A blow-up of the above photo showing the driver, who is absolutely filthy, listening intently to the man on the track; the driver is wearing a shirt, waistcoat and flat cap.
+An enlargement of the above photograph showing the driver, who is absolutely filthy, listening intently to the man on the track; the driver is wearing a shirt, waistcoat and flat cap.

 Steam Tram No 1 or No 2, with Power Cars Nos 4 and 7 in Portrush — although undated, this must have been taken prior to the conversion to overhead electric pick-up in 1899.
 The driver is wearing a cotton jacket, whilst the conductor has a single-breasted jacket with a cap.
 Photo courtesy of the Tramways and Light Railway Society, with thanks to David Voice.